-The Zoo's free-ranging program has been put on hold due to the Elephant Trails construction and other projects.
+The Zoo's GLT free-ranging program has been put on hold due to the Elephant Trails construction and other projects.
 It is our hope to reinstitute this very popular and educational program at some point in the future.

 Several golden lion tamarins, including those that were free ranging in the past, can be seen at the Small Mammal House.

 The Zoo has been working to save these small Brazilian monkeys for more than 30 years.